metaplex-foundation/developer-hub/src/pages/bubblegum/decompress-cnfts.md

 ## Cancelling a Redeemed NFT

 Should the owner change their mind about decompressing the cNFT, they can cancel the decompression process by sending a **Cancel Redeem** instruction.
 This will add the leaf back to the tree and close the Voucher account.
-Similarly to the **Decompress** instruction, the **Voucher** address must be provided as well as other attributes that can be retrieved using the Read API.
+Similarly to the **Decompress** instruction, the **Voucher** address must be provided as well as other attributes that can be retrieved using the Metaplex DAS API.

 {% dialect-switcher title="Cancel the decompression a Redeemed Compressed NFT" %}
 {% dialect title="JavaScript" id="js" %}